 By car or campervan

 Keep in mind that there's a charge if you want to leave the parking and get back on.
-This is because traffic in the area is heavy during the festival and so people are discouraged to use the car.
+During Boardmasters, traffic in the Newquay area can get heavy, so people are discouraged to use their cars.

 If you can have someone drop you off, they can do so at one of the drop off zones.

 Campervans get their own parking.

 All of these parking sites, as well as the festival's campsites, are located at Watergate Bay.
 To get to Fistral Beach, you can take a shuttle.
 More on that a bit further down below.

 Newquay train station is a 10-minute drive from Watergate Bay and a 20- to 30-minute walk from Fistral Beach.
 There are shuttle buses running between the train station and both of the festival locations.

 Buses to Boardmasters With Big Green Coach

 Big Green Coach is the official Boardmasters bus partner.
 The company will pick up festival-goers from 23 different locations around the UK and bring them straight to the Newquay festival.

-The Watergate Bay and Fistral Beach shuttle bus
+The Watergate Bay and Fistral Beach Boardmasters shuttle bus

 There's a Boardmasters coach running from early in the morning until late at night (4 p.m.
 Monday after the festival) between Watergate Bay and Fistral Beach.
-It's a short ride that lasts only 20 minutes without traffic, but we experienced quite a bit of traffic 3 of the 4 times we used the shuttle.
+The coach to Boardmasters is a short ride that lasts only 20 minutes without traffic, but we experienced quite a bit of traffic 3 of the 4 times we used the shuttle.

-A single ticket cost £4 while a return ticket was £6 when I visited.
-Prices may have gone up since.
-You have to buy your ticket either at the bus ticket stand or via an app.
-You can't buy it on the bus.
+A single ticket cost £4 while a return ticket was £6 when I visited, but prices may have gone up since.

 Also, while the shuttle bus does drop you off right at the campground entrance when going to Watergate Bay, it doesn't actually drop you off at Fistral Beach.
 Instead, it drops you in the center of Newquay from where it's another 20-minute walk to the actual beach.